More Information about Patterdale Terriers

 (Things ya oughta know that would otherwise take a long time to learn.)

-Do yourself a favor and be sure to scroll all the way down this page, taking note of all the information available here.
+Do yourself a favor and check out this whole page, taking note of all the information available here.

 We've added some information on various subjects that seem to constantly be in doubt.

 Questions about these things seem to resurface regularly.
 We try to help by showing it all.

 Be sure to check out the essays on various Patterdale subjects too, (in PFD format.)

 This link [just below] will take you to a site for dog breed info.
 It should open on the Patterdale Terrier page.